 BBus (Acc & Bus Law), CA, RCA (ASIC)

 Ashley was appointed to School Council in July 2018.
 He is a member of the Finance & Risk, Investment and Nomination Committees, and is a partner at Ernst & Young, with over 25 years of experience assessing and advising on strategy, corporate governance, financial reporting and accounting, risk management and major projects, including not-for-profit organisations.
-Ashley has two sons who currently attend Trinity Grammar School, Kew.
+Ashley has two sons; an OTG (2020) and one currently attending Trinity Grammar School, Kew.

 BEng (Civil), MBA, MAICD

-David was appointed to School Council in August 2019.
-He is a Partner in BDO’s People Advisory service line with significant experience advising Boards and Management of major Australian companies.
-His prior educational experience includes being the President and Treasurer in the Glendal Primary School Council and a member of Suzuki Music Victoria’s Council.
+David was appointed to School Council in August 2019 and is a member of the Finance & Risk Committee.
+He leads Mercer’s Board and Executive Remuneration Advisory consulting service line for the Pacific region.
+Mr Yong’s prior educational experience includes being the President and Treasurer of Glendal Primary School Council and a member of Suzuki Music Victoria’s Council.
 He has a son who currently attends Trinity Grammar School, Kew.

 Professor Don Campbell

 MBBS (Hons), M Med Sci, MD, FRACP, FRCP(L)